mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ```
 This will be the only (and last) partition, therefore it does not
 require a size.
-To add another partition as swap partition, you many run:
+To add another partition as a swap partition, you may run:
 ```
 wwctl node set n01 \
   --diskname /dev/vda \